Resources for Leaders & Change Practitioners

 The Infinite Organization: Celebrating the Positive Use of Power in Organizations (click to purchase)

 Contrary to the popular notion that power is held by a select few, this book forges a path from personal to organizational power, showing how power is unlimited when you partner and learn from others.
 Highly praised by Charles Seashore, faculty, Fielding Graduate Institute; Edith Seashore, organization consultant; John Flavin, President, Grosvenor Atlantic Limited; and George Gowans, Chief Engineer (retired), U.S. National Park Service.

-Power and struggle don’t have to go hand-in-hand.The infinite perspective sees no value in determining winners or losers. —HR Magazine, June 2003 –This text refers to an out of print or unavailable edition of this title.
+Power and struggle don’t have to go hand-in-hand.The infinite perspective sees no value in determining winners or losers. —HR Magazine, June 2003.

 The Secret Sauce for Making Teams Work: The Mystery, Magic, and Management of Human Systems (almost finished)

 A complete description of the technology of organization development, the most powerful for managing change in teams and organizations.